Thrandis/tfjgeorge.github.io/_posts/2017-10-29-algebra2ndorder.md

 </span>.
 It is centered (we substract <span class="MathJax_Preview"><script type="math/tex">
 \mathbb{E}\left[h_{l}\right]
 </script>
-</span>) which follows from the block matrix inversion, which in turns follows from the fact that we separated the bias.
+</span>) which follows from the block matrix inversion formula, which in turns follows from the fact that we separated the bias.
 This motivates the use of centered statistics in second order inspired algorithms.
 </p>
 <h1 class="Section">
 Writing the update